Sarah Holland-Batt

-Sarah Holland-Batt is a contemporary Australian poet, critic, and academic.
+Sarah Holland-Batt (born 1982) is a contemporary Australian poet, critic, and academic.

 Early life and education

 Born in Southport, Queensland, Sarah Holland-Batt grew up in Australia and Denver, Colorado.

-She was educated at the University of Queensland, where she received First Class Honours in Literary Studies, an MPhil and PhD, and at New York University, where she was a Fulbright Scholar and attained an M.F.A.
+She was educated at the University of Queensland, where she received First Class Honours in Literary Studies, an MPhil and PhD, and at New York University, where she was a Fulbright Scholar and attained an M. F. A.